BJD1997/Add-SMTPAddresses.ps1/README.md

 Results are output to a text log file.

+# Modifications made by me [(BJD1997)](https://github.com/BJD1997)

+- -Check if Exchange Online managemet module is installed, if not install it.
+- -Check if there is an active connection with Exchange Online, if not the run Connect-ExchangeOnline

 ## Parameters

 - -Domain, The new domain name to add SMTP addresses to each Office 365 mailbox user.